 Expect to be locked of your account a few times after a competitor reports your posts to Facebook with all manner of lies.
 Some may claim your post is irrelevant or misleading despite the fact that you have posted it in a relevant group.

 - Most of the times, you won’t get even one like or comment on your posts.

-The worst is when you have paid for advertising on Facebook only to attract a plethora of “I want this”, “where are you located”, “how much”, “what other colours”, “XXX come see this”, “XXX umeona hii”, “XXX hii deal iko hot”.
-You may assume that such feedback is good as opposed to no comment at all, but your advertising objective is conversion not going viral.
+The worst is when you have paid to advertise on Facebook only to attract a plethora of “I want this”, “where are you located”, “how much”, “what other colours”, “XXX come see this”, “XXX umeona hii”, “XXX hii deal iko hot.”
+You may assume that such feedback is good as opposed to no comment at all, but your advertising objective is conversion not.

 - Suspicion for not having a stall.

-As much as online shopping in Kenya is growing, there’s also a range of internet users who don’t trust any seller unless there’s information about location.
-No matter the number of times you indicate your business operates virtually, this range of internet users will never understand.
+As much as online shopping in Kenya is growing, there’s also a range of internet users who don’t trust any seller unless there’s information about the location of the business.
+No matter the number of times you indicate your business operates virtually, these internet users will never understand.

-Nevertheless, there are online sellers who’ve made it online.
+Nevertheless, there are online sellers who’ve made it.
 It takes time to build a reputation.
 To do that, focus on engagement through your personal account or Facebook business page.